 Andrew’s work is grounded in the anti-racist belief that equitable schools can disrupt and dismantle systems of oppression.
 At CityBridge, he has: coached school entrepreneurs on the development of successful charter applications; co-designed and co-led the Breakthrough Design Fellowship, which merged the consciousness of racial equity work with the creativity of design thinking; co-led local School Retool cohorts; and led the Education Innovation Fellowship.

-Before joining the organization, he was Deputy Director of School Partnerships at New Classrooms Innovation Partners, where he worked with schools in three states and the District of Columbia to implement the nationally recognized Teach To One: Math personalized learning program.
-Andrew taught seventh grade English as a Teach For America corps member in Prince George’s County, Maryland.
-Before moving into education, he was the founding Managing Editor of ScienceProgress.org, the science and technology policy magazine published by the Center for American Progress.
+Before joining CityBridge Andrew was Deputy Director of School Partnerships at New Classrooms; taught seventh grade English as a Teach For America corps member in Prince George’s County, Maryland; and was the founding Managing Editor of ScienceProgress.org at the Center for American Progress.
 He holds a B.A. in English and American studies and an M.A. in English, both from the University of Virginia.